An LLM-as-Judge Metric for Bridging the Gap with Human Evaluation in SE Tasks: Introduction

 \textbf{Interpreting Similarity as Correctness.} Both match-based and embedding-based metrics use similarity as an indicator of correctness.
 However, similarity does not always align with correctness.
 For example, if the generated artifact is semantically equivalent to the reference but differs significantly in syntax, the similarity scores would be low, failing to accurately reflect the correctness.
-Additionally, Evtikhiev et al.~\cite{DBLP:journals/jss/EvtikhievBSB23} provided empirical evidence demonstrating a significant misalignment between human judgment and match-based metrics.
+Moreover, Evtikhiev et al.~\cite{DBLP:journals/jss/EvtikhievBSB23} provided empirical evidence demonstrating a significant misalignment between human judgment and match-based metrics.

-\textbf{Lack of Diverse Evaluation Strategies for Correctness Assessment.} The state-of-the-art (SOTA) LLM-as-judge evaluation metric for code, ICE-Score~\cite{ICE-Score}, instructs LLMs to directly assign evaluation scores based on predefined criteria—natural language descriptions of correct and incorrect code.
-However, it primarily focuses on a single strategy, lacking diverse strategies to assess correctness from different angles.
-A more comprehensive LLM-as-judge framework is needed to integrate multiple evaluation strategies, ensuring a more reliable and robust assessment.
+\textbf{Lack of Diverse Evaluation Strategies for Correctness Assessment.} The representative LLM-as-judge evaluation metric for code, ICE-Score~\cite{ICE-Score}, prompts LLMs to directly assign evaluation scores using instructions such as ``\textit{Assign a score for functional correctness}.''
+However, it primarily relies on a single evaluation strategy that involves direct score assignment, without incorporating diverse perspectives to assess correctness.
+For instance, LLMs can also be prompted to determine whether the generated code is functionally equivalent to a reference implementation or whether it passes a set of test cases.
+To enable a more reliable and robust evaluation, there is a need for a more comprehensive LLM-as-judge framework that incorporates multiple complementary strategies.

-\textbf{Our Work.} To address these limitations, we propose \textbf{SWE-Judge} (\underline{S}oft\underline{W}ar\underline{E} \underline{Judge}), the first LLM-as-Ensemble-Judge metric designed to assess the correctness of generated software artifacts, including code snippets, patches, and summarization.
-Unlike match-based and embedding-based metrics that approximate correctness through similarity, SWE-Judge, like other LLM-as-judge approaches, leverages LLMs’ reasoning and software comprehension abilities for semantic evaluation.
-Inspired by the rigorous academic peer-review process~\cite{wiki_peer_review}, where multiple reviewers collaborate to ensure an accurate assessment of a paper’s quality, \TOOL utilizes a multi-evaluator framework.
-Specifically, \TOOL first defines five distinct evaluation strategies, each represented by an independent evaluator responsible for its own correctness assessment strategy.
-Second, a dynamic team-selection mechanism chooses the most suitable subset of evaluators.
-Third, the selected team members conduct their assessments, and their results are aggregated to generate a final correctness score through ensembling.
-This approach enhances the evaluation process by incorporating diverse strategies and dynamically selecting a suitable team of judges, thereby improving the quality of the automatic correctness assessment.
+\textbf{Our Work.} To address these limitations, we propose \textbf{\TOOL} (\underline{S}oftware \underline{E}ngineering \underline{Jury}), the first LLM-as-Ensemble-Judge metric designed to assess the correctness of generated software artifacts, including code snippets, patches, and comments.
+Unlike match-based and embedding-based metrics that approximate correctness through similarity, \TOOL, like other LLM-as-judge approaches, leverages LLMs' reasoning and code comprehension abilities for semantic evaluation.